Understanding the Incheon Strategy

 The United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) has a long history of working to improve the rights of persons with disabilities.
 Since 1993, when it launched its first Asian and Pacific “Decade on the Rights of Persons with Disabilities” (1993-2002), it has consistently demonstrated leadership in this important area.
 The second decade, 2003-2012, continued this process, culminating in what is now known as the Incheon Strategy to "Make the Right Real" for Persons with Disabilities in the Asia Pacific Region, or simply, the Incheon Strategy.
 Named after the city in the Republic of Korea where the ESCAP High-Level Intergovernmental Meeting was held from 29 October-2 November 2012 to adopt the Ministerial Declaration on the Asian and Pacific Decade of Persons with Disabilities, the Incheon Strategy is a comprehensive regional policy framework for addressing these important issues.

-This four-week virtual seminar is scheduled to begin in March 2014.
-The seminar will give IDPP faculty, staff, students, NGO/DPO leaders and other interested participants from around the world an opportunity to review the background to the Incheon Strategy; explore its goals, targets, indicators and strategies for implementation; and discuss its relationship with other regional and global disability policy frameworks.
-Participants will work together to deepen their understanding of the Incheon Strategy, which includes ten specific goals and their corresponding targets and indicators, following the model of the Millennium Development Goals.
+The seminar gives IDPP faculty, staff, students, NGO/DPO leaders and other interested participants from around the world an opportunity to review the background to the Incheon Strategy; explore its goals, targets, indicators and strategies for implementation; and discuss its relationship with other regional and global disability policy frameworks.
+Participants work together to deepen their understanding of the Incheon Strategy, which includes ten specific goals and their corresponding targets and indicators, following the model of the Millennium Development Goals.
 The seminar is intended to encourage participants to share lessons learned in their advocacy efforts with each other.

 - Overview of UNESCAP and Background to the Incheon Strategy